Investment Applications

 Basket Authorisation or Registration

-Details of factors which might help demonstrate a close governance/operational association between individual elements should be provided to support any application for a basket authorisation /registration.
+Details of factors which might help demonstrate a close governance/operational association between individual elements should be provided to support any application for a basket authorisation/registration.
 The Commission would expect such factors to at least include all of the following (where relevant):

-If these factors are not all present, but the applicant still considers there to be a close governance/operational association between individual elements, then evidence to support such a view should be submitted.
+If these factors are not all present, but the applicant still considers there to be a close governance/operational association between the individual elements, then evidence to support such a view should be submitted.

-Likewise, where an individual element of a basket authorisation/registration reaches the end of its life or otherwise becomes ineligible to form part of the basket, an application to amend the authorisation/registration to remove the relevant constituent part can be made.
+Likewise, where an individual element of a basket authorisation/registration reaches the end of its life or otherwise becomes ineligible to remain part of the basket, an application to amend the authorisation/registration to remove the relevant constituent part can be made.

 It is expected that all entities which constitute a basket authorisation/registration are subject to an annual audit, whether this be individually, on a consolidated basis with other constituent parts of the basket, or a combination of the two.
-Any regulatory requirements for the submission of audited accounts for the scheme will not be considered to have been satisfied until the audited accounts covering all individual elements constituting the basket have been submitted.
+Any regulatory requirements for the submission of audited accounts for the scheme will not be considered to have been satisfied until the audited accounts covering all the individual elements constituting the basket have been submitted.